-Keats sits directly across from Gibsons, a mere 30-minute paddle and ten-minute boat ride across the harbour.
-While Keats is also available by BC Ferries, the island has only a few rough roads connecting locations around the island.
-Most visitors, however, head to sun-warmed beach surrounding Plumper Cove Marine Provincial Park — accessible by water taxi from Gibsons wharf or via canoe or kayak — which features 20 walk-in campsites (tip: there are wheelbarrows available for transporting gear more easily from the dock to your site), picnic sites and beaches where, because of the cove's southwest facing location, you can catch the last of the sun's rays as it disappears for the evening before making the return trip back to Gibsons.
+Keats Island sits directly across from Gibsons, a mere 30-minute paddle or 10-minute boat ride across the harbour.
+While Keats is also accessible via BC Ferries, the island has only a few rough roads connecting locations around the island.
+Most visitors, however, head to sun-warmed beach surrounding Plumper Cove Marine Provincial Park—accessible by water taxi from Gibsons wharf or via canoe or kayak—which features 20 walk-in campsites (tip: there are wheelbarrows available for transporting gear more easily from the dock to your site), picnic sites, and beaches where you can catch the last of the sun's rays in the evening before making the return trip back to Gibsons.
 If you plan to canoe or kayak over, the three-hour Keats Island Paddle Route maps out a circumnavigation of the island.

-In the warm glow of summer, North Thormanby Island shines bright.
-While you can visit this haven island year-round, Thormanby is at its best on a sizzling summer day where you can splash around in the warm shallow waters, sunbathe for hours on its broad, white sandy beaches, walk miles of pristine shoreline or circumnavigate the island by boat, kayak or canoe (boaters will find sheltered bays that offer safe anchorages in most summer conditions).
-When the tide is low, it's possible to walk to South Thormanby where you can explore tidal pools and a variety of colorful marine life en route.
-From Secret Cove Marina, you can catch the water taxi to North Thormanby Island, which in summer runs multiple times a day, or launch your kayak, canoe or boat.
+In the warm glow of summer, Thormanby Island shines bright.
+While you can visit this haven island year-round, Thormanby is at its best on a warm day where you can splash around in the shallow waters, sunbathe for hours on its broad, white sandy beaches, walk miles of pristine shoreline, or circumnavigate the island by boat, kayak or canoe (boaters will find sheltered bays that offer safe anchorages in most summer conditions).
+When the tide is low, you can explore tidal pools and a variety of colorful marine life.
+From Secret Cove Marina, you can catch the water taxi to Thormanby Island (which runs multiple times a day in the summer) or launch your kayak, canoe or boat.
 Floatplane tours with Sunshine Coast Air let you take in the aerial views of this island paradise from above and, on a calm day, let you taxi to shore to stretch your legs on the famed white sand.

 The off-grid Nelson Island sits just between the north and south portions of the Sunshine Coast, British Columbia, and is accessible by boat or float plane primarily from Egmont or Pender Harbour.
 Much of the island is uninhabited and undeveloped with few amenities, which makes it ideal for a longer remote getaway, especially when you're staying at the island's only accommodation, Out There, Off Leash.
 This "wilderness glamping meets bohemian boudoir" features glamping tents perched at water's edge, cozy yurts, and treehouse with its own deck, along with kayaks, SUPs and snorkel gear that is available for guest use.
 Day trips are best done by kayak or boat from Egmont.

 For the tropical-obsessed, Savary Island needs no introduction.
 Affectionately called the "Hawaii of the North," the island's white sand beaches, temperate climate, long, shallow shoreline, and clear, turquoise blue waters have cemented its reputation as a slice of British Columbia paradise.
-Savary is one of the most popular islands to visit on the Coast, but requires less planning as a day trip destination (accommodation tends to book up well in advance).
-Still, you'll want to plan ahead.
-Choose a weekend that doesn't see much traffic or aim to head mid-week instead.
+Savary is one of the most popular islands to visit on the Coast, but has limited public amenities, so you'll need to plan ahead.
+Accommodations tend to book up well in advance, so choose a weekend that doesn't see much traffic or aim to visit mid-week instead.
 We also recommend booking in advance to secure your water taxi or ferry, which leave from the government dock in Lund.
 Head over early so you can spend the day soaking in all that Savary has to offer.
 Splash about in the warm waters, bike across the island and reward yourself with a treat from the Sugar Shack, or explore the sand dunes of the conservancy and look for whales breaching in the Malaspina Strait.

 It is imperative to stay safe when playing on or near water.
 Be prepared, wear a lifejacket or PFD (personal flotation device), don’t drink alcohol, and make sure you are familiar with your chosen activity.
 AdventureSmart and Leave No Trace are great resources to help you get informed before heading outdoors.